6K5EUQ/BE_WE/README.md

 Click **Join** or **Host** on a station marker — a **separate OS window** opens with that station's operation panel.
 The globe stays open as your mission-control view.
 Drag windows to other monitors; one user can run several JOIN sessions in parallel.

-The globe's bottom-right **Open Sessions** panel lists each live child (mode, station name, PID) with a per-window close button.
+The globe's bottom-right **Active Station** panel lists each live child (mode, station name, PID) with a per-window close button.
 HOST is capped at 1 per machine (the SDR is exclusive); JOIN has no cap.

 ![Multi-window sessions](assets/multiwindow.png)